 Make the yeast mixture.

-Use a small bowl, add the yeast and brown sugar to the warm water, and let it rest for ten minutes.
+In a small bowl, add the yeast and brown sugar to the warm water and let it rest for ten minutes.

 Mix the dough ingredients

-Use a large mixing bowl and add the yeast mixture to the bread flour, semolina, and olive oil.
+Add the yeast mixture to the bread flour, semolina, and olive oil in a large mixing bowl.
 Once integrated, add the fine sea salt.

 Mix and knead